 The JMC programme consists of three hard core and three soft core papers in First semester, three hard core and three soft core papers and one open elective paper in Second Semester, two hard core and four soft cores and two Open elective papers in the third semester.
 Fourth semester includes one hard core and five soft core papers and one Dissertation in lieu of 1 theory paper.
 Five hours of theory for each hard core paper, one hour will be devoted to Seminar/Tutorial/Field Visit/Practical Assignment/Group Discussion.
 Three hours of theory teaching for each paper of soft and open elective papers.

 CBCS Electives:

-The Non-JMC students will be offered CBCS paper Communication Skills (JMC O E 2.1) in second semester and Writing for Media (JMC O E 3.1), India - EU: How We
+The Non-JMC students will be offered CBCS paper JMC O E 2.1: Communication Skills, second semester and JMC O E 3.1: Writing for Media, JMC O E 3.2: Radio Jockey, JMC